DevCrypto123/DevCrypto123/README.md

 <p>
   👋 Hello, I'm Mitko Gurbanski, a versatile developer with a passion for crafting seamless digital experiences.
 With proficiency in HTML5, CSS3, and Sass/Less, I specialize in creating visually stunning websites.
 I bring expertise in Angular, React.js, and jQuery for dynamic user interfaces, complemented by skills in Bootstrap 3/4 for optimizing landing pages and transforming designs.
 As a WordPress maestro, I excel in custom theme development using WP Bakery and Elementor.

 On the backend, I'm a Java Spring Boot enthusiast adept at building RESTful APIs and leveraging SQL and XML for robust database solutions.
-I'm also skilled in C# and Python, integrating technologies seamlessly for backend operations.
+I'm also skilled in Python, integrating technologies seamlessly for backend operations.
 In the realm of blockchain and crypto, I have extensive experience in DeFi protocols like Uniswap and Sushiswap, with proficiency in Ethers.js, Solidity, and more.

 Beyond development, I'm a strategic thinker in business and digital marketing, specializing in e-commerce growth, landing page optimization, and AI technologies like GPT.
 With a proven track record across diverse sectors including healthcare, startups, and gaming, I'm dedicated to innovation and crafting compelling user experiences.
-Let's connect and explore how we can innovate together!
+Let's connect and explore how we can create things together!

 </p>